13 Tips for Running the Paris Marathon

 1. Remember your medical certificate

 All French races require a medical certificate to participate; this is basically just a physical that you can get signed at your annual checkup.
-The Paris Marathon provides a blank copy of a medical certificate in English, but you can also use this one in multiple languages with French translation (English/French is page 4).
+The Paris Marathon provides a blank copy of a medical certificate in English..
 This is absolutely essential, as you won’t be able to run the race without this certificate.

-All certificates are valid for one year, so make a few copies of yours so you can use them for future races.
+All certificates are valid for one year, so make a few copies of yours so you can use them for future races, and take a photo.
+See my post on getting a French race medical certificate for more info, including tips for making sure yours is valid.

 2. Consider joining a faster corral (“SAS” in French)